DMOJ/docs/docs/site/installation.md

 You should Ctrl-C to exit.

-Your job is half done.
-You should now switch to a real python application server.
+## Setting up uWSGI
+`runserver` is insecure and not meant for production workloads, and should not be used beyong testing.
-The rest of this guide assumes you are using `uwsgi` and `nginx` to serve the site.
+In the rest of this guide, we will be installing `uwsgi` and `nginx` to serve the site, using `supervisord` to keep `site` and `bridged` running.
+It's likely other configurations may work, but they are unsupported.
-It also assumes that you will be using `supervisord` to manage site and bridged.
-There be dragons should you use something else.

-Now, copy `uwsgi-template.ini` to `uwsgi.ini` and edit it.
-You should at least change the paths to reflect your install.
+First, copy `uwsgi-template.ini` to `uwsgi.ini` and edit it.
+You should change the paths to reflect your install.

 You need to install `uwsgi`.
-The easiest way:

 ```
 (dmojsite) $ curl http://uwsgi.it/install | bash -s default $PWD/uwsgi
 ```

-To test:
+To test, run:

 ```
 (dmojsite) $ ./uwsgi --ini uwsgi.ini